avcarr2/InjectionTimeGetterApp/README.md

 # InjectionTimeGetterApp

 This console line application is used to get MS1 and MS2 injection times from Thermo .raw files.
 It uses mzLib to load and get injection times.
 The source code for mzLib can be found at https://github.com/smith-chem-wisc/mzLib.
 This repository was built for a specific purpose in support of a specific paper.
 Support will be limited.
+Use the Issues tab to report bugs.

 ## Requisites for running
 1) .NET 6.0 (https://dotnet.microsoft.com/en-us/download)